uccidibuti/OZBCBitmap/README.md

-Unlike WAH, EWAH, COMPAX and others compressed bitmap which can compress also sequences of bits=1 and ensure that in the worse case the size of a compressed bitmap is the same of uncompressed bitmap, OZBC can compress only sequences of bits=0 and in the worse case the size of a compressed bitmap is twice of uncompressed bitmap.
+Unlike WAH, EWAH, COMPAX and others compressed bitmap which can compress also sequences of bits=1 and ensure that in the worse case the size of a compressed bitmap is the same of a uncompressed bitmap, OZBC can compress only sequences of bits=0 and in the worse case the size of a compressed bitmap is twice of a uncompressed bitmap.

 For this reason OZBC isn't designed for general purposes but in "bitmap indexes on K-cardinality scenario" there